 This is the cheapest way to grow your own vegetables.
 Either buy packets of seeds or save all the seeds from the vegetables you buy.

-You can save the seeds from many vegetables, including tomatoes, cucumbers, pumpkins, melons, and lettuce.
 The cucumber plant in the picture above is finished for the season, so I’m planting lettuce and basil seeds underneath.
 As the cucumber breaks down, it adds organic matter to the soil.

 Homestead Cooking Skills

 Building a smoker is a great family project, easily completed in a day or two.
 We built one for about $5 – it won’t last forever but it works perfectly.
 Some of our best family memories are built around the smoker circle!

 After building a smoker, why not build a traditional stone oven too?
 There are a few different methods to build one, from a trench oven to a hillside oven.
 Some of them last for a few weeks while others are a permanent setup.

 I love making cheese.
 There’s nothing quite as satisfying, or as tasty, as homemade cheese.